telerik/blazor-docs/knowledge-base/pdfviewer-sign-pdfs.md

             FormSource = new FormSource { Size = new Size(220, 220) }
         };

-        // We will use the editor to fill the Form XObject. var formEditor = new FixedContentEditor(form.FormSource);
+        // This demo uses the editor to fill the Form XObject. var formEditor = new FixedContentEditor(form.FormSource);
         form.Position.Translate(10, 10);
         formEditor.DrawCircle(new Point(50, 50), 20);